 Breast ultrasound is among the most common modalities used in mammography follow up.
 It is particularly valuable for distinguishing solid from fluid masses, as fluid appears as the darkest material on a sonogram, and solid lesions may appear a little brighter or a little darker than their surroundings.
 Malignant masses typically appear on ultrasound as nodular structures that are slightly darker than their surroundings and have ill-defined borders.
 If an ultrasound shows only a completely fluid-filled mass, this is identified as a simple cyst that does not require follow up.
 However, if the area is solid or contains some solid material (which would appear brighter within the dark area), a biopsy may be ordered to investigate further.

 If you are called back after a screening mammogram, try not to worry.
 While more than 10% of women may be called back for additional testing after a screening mammogram, fewer than 10% of those called back are found to have cancer.
 A biopsy is the only way to positively identify cancer.
 Iowa Radiology prides itself on exceptional patient care, which includes providing the information you need to understand procedures and what they may indicate.
-For more information about breast imaging, feel free to access any of our resources below.
+For more information about mammography, download our free ebook.

 The information contained in the Iowa Radiology website is presented as public service information only.
 It is not intended to be nor is it a substitute for professional medical advice.You should always seek the advice of your physician or other qualified healthcare provider if you think you may have a medical problem before starting any new treatment, or if you have any questions regarding your medical condition.